Seapol/CyBLE_MTK_Development_Repository-master/CyBLE_sigma/Readme.txt

 2.Move AppReleaseNotes to Readme.txt
-3.Truncate different model name from SN string for different factory 4.Degrade .NET Framework Platform from 4.7.1 to 4.0 so as to be compatible with old computers
+3.Truncate different model name from SN string for different factory 4.Degrade .NET Framework Platform from 4.7.1 to 4.0 so as to be compatible with old computers 5.DUTCurrentMeasureTest is mature
+6.DUT Test log is good

 2018-10-25 (v4.0.6)
 1.change the length of Model from 8 to 9.